gmontamat/pyaw-reporting/README.md

 [example.yaml](awreporting/example.yaml) shows how your token should look like.

 [AWQL](https://developers.google.com/adwords/api/docs/guides/awql) queries could be either passed in the command line with the `-a`/`--awql` parameter or stored in a plaintext file and passed via the `-q`/`--query` parameter.
-There is a sample query in the file [query.txt](awreporting/query.txt) which will retrieve clicks and impressions per ad for the last 7 days.
+The module includes a [sample query](awreporting/query.txt) which will retrieve clicks and impressions per ad for the last 7 days.
 Refer to [Report Types](https://developers.google.com/adwords/api/docs/appendix/reports) and [The AdWords Query Language (AWQL)](https://developers.google.com/adwords/api/docs/guides/awql) for more information about these queries.